 U.S. manufacturing activity falls to lowest level in a decade

-January 3, 2020 by Josh Boak, The Associated Press
+By Josh Boak, The Associated Press

 U.S. manufacturing activity fell to the lowest level in more than a decade, as the sector was hurt by weakening demand and last year’s global economic slowdown.